Nigerian Institute of Quantity Surveyors

 The Nigerian Institute of Quantity Surveyors (NIQS) is the professional umbrella body for quantity surveyors in Nigeria.

 It is one of the two major bodies associated with the profession in the country.
 The other is Quantity Surveyors Registration Board of Nigeria (QSRBN), which is the regulatory body of the quantity surveying profession and practice in Nigeria.
 It was established by Decree No. 31 of December 5, 1986, now CAP Q1 Laws of the Federation of Nigeria (LFN) 2004.

+The NIQS has announced the development of a comprehensive cost databank to bolster transparency and accountability in project management for both public and private sectors.
+President Qs.
+Kene Nzekwe highlighted this initiative during the August 2024 NIQS national workshop in Abuja, emphasizing that the databank will facilitate effective cost monitoring and regulation, ensuring value for money in construction projects at all governmental levels.